shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

 Here, I am using a prompt to generate movie reviews only.
 In particular, the prompt "This movie was terrible" is expecting a negative review.
 Let's see what happens.

 ## Results
+The entire script runs in one or two hours.
 When you run the main function, you'll get a nice visualization of how LoRA is reducing the trainable parameters.

 ```
 [RANK 0] Initializing model: facebook/opt-1.3b